florisheyvaert/zombees/README.md

 ---

 ## Why I built this
 I grew up playing Black Ops 3 and loved the creativity of the Easter Eggs.
 Years later, remembering every step became harder and runs became more chaotic without a single shared reference.
+A few steps are also annoying to perform or hard to do.

 I wanted a simple companion that could live in my pocket during a run — something my friends and I could rely on to coordinate and remember the steps.
 I started this project to capture those steps, and to build a small community around preserving and improving guides together.

+The tools are so helpful and is something I missed years ago.
+Doing those steps and remembering all the different symbols or colors is hard while fighting zombies.
+At the moment almost all of the tools target Black Ops 3, since I played that the most.

 ---